sipeed/sipeed_wiki/docs/soft/maixpy/en/get_started/env_install_driver.md

 | Maix Nano               | CH552                                   | CH552 USB Driver | [Nano](install_driver/nano.md)    |
 | Grove AI HAT            | GD32                                    | GD32  USB Driver | [Amigo](install_driver/ft2232.md) |

-> Use the CH340 IC board to directly install the CH340 driver, and all others use the FT2232 driver.
+> Use the CH340 IC board to directly install the CH340 driver, and all others use the special driver.

 ## About the troubleshooting of USB serial ports